Form 1040: the Best Way to Tell about your Income and Expenses

 Form 1040: U.S. Individual Income Tax Return

-Today we are going to talk about one of the major individual forms during the tax period: form 1040, Individual Income Tax Return.
+Today we are going to talk about one of the major individual forms during the tax period: Form 1040, Individual Income Tax Return.
 This form should be completed by all citizens and residents of the USA who received income during the tax year.
 First of all, this form reports your annual income, expenses, and credits to the IRS so that the IRS can determine the amount of Federal income tax to be paid.
-The form was revised in 2016, so taxpayers have to submit this version to the IRS in 2017.
-Form 1040 is considered one of the most complicated, and we’ll try to figure out the main peculiarities of its completion.
+The form was revised in 2016, so taxpayers have to submit this version to the IRS in 2018.
+The Individual Income Tax Return is considered one of the most complicated, and we’ll try to figure out the main peculiarities of its completion.

 Who Needs Form 1040?

-All US residents and citizens who received any kind of income must file form 1040 known as the U.S. Individual Income Tax Return.
+All US residents and citizens who received any kind of income must file the U.S. Individual Income Tax Return.
 The form is considered to be a standard one, but has a number of variations, each designed for a particular group of taxpayers.